BradFabian/personalblog/_posts/2022-11-20-GrandmaBlogUno.md

 base-url: https://www.mkdircode.com
 ---

 Grandma needs to show off her macrame.
 Can't deny th world of such a treat.
+Grandma wants a snazzy home page, an killer about me, a blog to show off her macrame and a way to contact her.
 Lets use it as an excuse to create a blog in Eleventy.

-A little bridie did mention she'll want to sell her macrame and heres hoping Snipcart and Eleventy will intigrate.
+What's Eleventy??

+Eleventy is a static site generator.
+It takes text files, markdown, JSON , remote data sources and puts it all into an api for the developer to grab and us eon the front end.